Brian Huntley: Career

 After graduation, Huntley's first job—with the Transvaal Division of Nature Conservation—took him to the bushveld of the Waterberg and beyond the Soutpansberg range.

-Work in Angola and South Africa (1970 – 1989)
+Work in Angola and South Africa (1970–1989)

 In 1970, Huntley visited Angola for the first time.
 A year later, he moved there with his wife, accepting an offer to be a government ecologist.
 He spent four years exploring the country, developing new national parks, and making recommendations for nature conservation.
 In August 1975, while the country was on the verge of the Civil War, the Huntleys fled the country as refugees (with around 10,000 others) and returned to South Africa.

 The family settled in Pretoria, where Huntley got a job as Scientific Coordinator for the Savanna Ecosystem Project, a multidisciplinary study initiated by the Council for Scientific and Industrial Research (CSIR).
 This research provided a research model used in multiple studies of South African landscapes.
-Huntley worked as Scientific Coordinator for 14 years.
+Huntley worked as a Scientific Coordinator for 14 years.